charlietfc/MCA-2022/README.md

-Choosing a metadata schema: the choices of metadata I opted for was decided based on a combination of what I thought was necessary and the information I had available to me for the specific work I chose - Debussy's Valse Romantique these were the options I went for: styleName - within 'title', indicates genre respStmt - to give my name as having encoded the file persName - to give the composer's name distributor - within the <pubStmt> - gives describition of English distributor of French publishing date - the date the piece was released publisher - gave French publisher address - address of French publisher notesStmt - to give information on licensing data
+Choosing a metadata schema: the choices of metadata I opted for was decided based on a combination of what I thought was necessary and the information I had available to me for the specific work I chose - Debussy's Valse Romantique these were the options I went for:

+styleName - within 'title', indicates genre

+respStmt - to give my name as having encoded the file

+persName - to give the composer's name

+distributor - within 'pubStmt' - gives describition of English distributor of French publishing

+date - the date the piece was released

+publisher - gave French publisher

+address - address of French publisher

+notesStmt - to give information on licensing data

 ## Week 8 Write Up